 Hibiscus flower meanings include ephemeral beauty, romantic love and passion, friendship, hospitality, and joy.
-The quintessential tropical flower, the hibiscus made its way from Asia to Polynesia, Australia, New Zealand, and on to Hawaii, Florida, and the Caribbean.
-Not only is the hibiscus considered beautiful, it has significant spiritual meanings in many cultures.
+The quintessential tropical flower, the hibiscus originated in Asia and then made its way to other warm places around the world, including Polynesia, Australia, New Zealand, Hawaii, Florida, and the Caribbean.
+Not only are hibiscus flowers considered beautiful, they have significant spiritual meanings in many cultures.

 Table of Contents

 - Hibiscus Meaning in Cultural Mythology and Folklore

 - Polynesian and Hawaiian Hibiscus Flower Meaning

 - Hibiscus Flower Meaning in China